Army Family Team Building

 - Concept Blocks

 Concept blocks are one to four classes taught individually.
-If you are hosting an FRG or Unit event, AFTB can provide the instructors and materials to make your gathering a success.
+If you are hosting an SFRG or Unit event, AFTB can provide the instructors and materials to make your gathering a success.
 We can teach any AFTB classes to fit your group’s specific needs – as individual classes or combined into packages that can be taught over the course of several meetings.

 One of our most popular concept blocks is AFTB’s Ball Etiquette, where we go over the “do’s and don’ts” associated with military formal functions, including how to dress, how to walk through a receiving line, when to sit and stand during the formal portion, and how to follow protocol during the dinner portion of the event.